CyberSqu1rr3l/capture_the_flag/root_me/cryptanalysis/encoding_ascii/README.md

 Solution
 -----------------------------------------------------------------------------------------
-Having downloaded the ASCII table, we are certain that the string is encoded using ASCII to HEX and to make it easy, we power up CyberChef and enter the string in the input field which then results in the following snippet *Le flag de ce challenge est:
+Having downloaded the ASCII table, we are certain that the string is encoded using ASCII to HEX and to make it easy, we power up CyberChef [^2] and enter the string in the input field.
+This then results in the following snippet *Le flag de ce challenge est:
 2ac376481ae546cd689d5b91275d324e*.
-And indeed, the flag can be verified and is correct.
+And indeed, the flag can be as such verified and is correct.

 [^1]: https://www.root-me.org/en/Challenges/Cryptanalysis/Encoding-ASCII
 [^2]: https://cyberchef.org/